CSTARS/ckanext-esis/README.md

-ckanext-ceic
+ckanext-esis
 ============

-CEIC extension for CKAN adding additional fields and controls
+EcoSIS extension for CKAN adding resource controls for spectra